FatemeBameri/subset-selection-algorithms/README.md

 ### 1. `train_features_mvtec.py`
 Feature extraction code for the train set in the MVTec dataset — extracting features from layers 2 and 3 of the ResNet, upsampling layer 3, and then concatenating them.

+### 2. `test_features_mvtec.py`
+Feature extraction code for the test set in the MVTec dataset — extracting features from layers 2 and 3 of the ResNet, upsampling layer 3, and then concatenating them.
+For anomaly images, two separate feature sets should be extracted and saved for each image, containing the normal and anomalous vectors separately.

 ---

 # Related Notes